rackerlabs/design-system/_component_design/tabs.md

 {% include toc.html %}

-Tabs are used to separate content into different views, which can be displayed one at a time without a page refresh.
-Tabs provide easy access to additional content without requiring the user to either navigate to a new page or scroll too much.
-The default view should always display the left-most tab.
+Use tabs to separate content into different views that can each be displayed quickly without a page refresh.
+Tabs provide easy access to a set of content without requiring the user to either move to a new page or scroll across a page.

 # Introduction